shridharssg/NodeJs/part3.md

 CORS and HTTP/2:
 Enable Cross-Origin Resource Sharing (CORS) only for trusted domains.
 Consider using HTTP/2 to reduce latency by multiplexing requests and responses.

-Security:
-Implement security best practices, including input validation, authentication, and authorization to prevent attacks like injection and data leaks.

-Error Handling:
-Implement proper error handling to prevent unhandled exceptions and crashes.
-Use centralized error handling middleware to log errors and provide meaningful responses.

 Profiling and Monitoring:
 Use tools like Node.js' built-in async_hooks and third-party profilers to identify performance bottlenecks.